Hoffenheim vs Borussia Dortmund betting offers

 BoyleSports Hoffenheim vs Borussia Dortmund free bets: Bet £10 Get £30

-BoyleSports’ Hoffenheim vs Borussia Dortmund betting offer gives you £30 in Free Bets to use on their sportsbook, including on the Premier League game, by making a £10 qualifying bet once signing up through the link below.
+BoyleSports’ Hoffenheim vs Borussia Dortmund betting offer gives you £30 in Free Bets to use on their sportsbook, including on the Bundesliga game, by making a £10 qualifying bet once signing up through the link below.

 New UK customers (Excluding NI) only.
 Mobile exclusive.
 Min stake £10.
 Min odds Evs.
 Free bet applied on 1st settlement of any qualifying bet.
 30 days to qualify.
 Free bets expire in 7 days.
 Cashed out/Free Bets won’t apply.
 Payment method restrictions.
 1 Free Bet offer per customer, household & IP Address only.
 18+.
 T&Cs apply.